tdwg/ltc/README.md

 > [!NOTE]
 > Only the [Normative Term List](https://tdwg.github.io/ltc/terms/index.html) is subject to review.
 > All other documentation, including the [wiki](https://github.com/tdwg/ltc/wiki/1.-Overview-of-Latimer-Core)
-> and [resources page](https://tdwg.github.io/ltc/resources/), are non-normative and therefore not under formal review.
+> and [resources page](https://tdwg.github.io/ltc/resources/), are non-normative and, therefore, not under formal review.
 The purpose of the non-normative documentation is to improve understanding and clarify the normative documentation.

 ### How to Participate